Professor Edward Morey

 Fall 2016: Tuesday and Thursday 9:30-10:45, Chem 142

-My office hours: Tuesdays from 9:45-10:45 and Thursdays from 3:30 to 4:30.
+My office hours: Tuesdays from 5:00-6:00 and Wednesday from 4:30 to 5:30.
 My office is in the Economics Buildings Rm 122.
 If you need to schedule an appointment outside of normal office hours please email me or check with me after class to schedule a time.
 My email address is Edward.Morey@Colorado.edu.
 If you know ahead of time that you are coming to my office hours, let me know with an email.

 This is a large class.
 I probably will not learn all of your names.
 In addition to the course lectures on Tuesdays and Thursdays, you have been assigned to a once-a-week small review session with one or two teaching assistant.
 The teaching assistants for the course are there to help you both in the review sessions and in office hours.
 (See the link below: )

 An important component of the course is the interactive web page for this course at Aplia.com.
 (See the link below).
 It includes the course outline, interactive quizzes, etc.

 Doing well on the online quizzes is necessary but not sufficient to do well in the course.

 Links to course materials will be activated when the material becomes available.
 While lecture notes for the whole course are currently online, they will be revised as the course progresses: I usually revise them right before and right after each lecture.

 Unless otherwise specified, the materials available online are in .pdf format and can be read with the Adobe Acrobat Reader